-The board of directors and management of South Harrison Water have worked very hard to keep water rates low.
+The board of directors and management of South Harrison Water have worked very hard to keep water rates low during the last 19 years.
 We have not had a retail water rate increase since 1991.
-That is now 18 years without an increase in the rate you pay for safe and reliable drinking water to be delivered to your home.

 In past years, we have used new service growth (and the resulting new revenue) to offset the increases in our operational expenses.
 In other words, new customers hooking on to our water system generated new monies coming into the water company and that helped us pay for increased expenses.
 With the national recession and the housing market shut down, we no longer have the new customer growth.
 Depreciation, electrical power, treatment plant chemicals, labor & benefits, construction materials, and transportation expenses, continue to increase every year.